steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ![Creating a Modulation Matrix MenuDestRoot Resonance](../images/Creating-a-Mod-Matrix-MenuDestRoot-Resonance.png)

-4. Duplicate the Level template, then rename the duplicate to "Pan" and set its properties and template parameters as follows.
+4. Duplicate the Level template, then rename the duplicate to "Pan" and set its properties and template parameters as follows:

 #### Properties